OFS/opae-sdk/doc/src/fpga_api/prog_guide/readme.md

 The purpose of OPAE is to provide a common base layer for as wide a range of use cases as possible without sacrificing performance or efficiency.
-It aims at freeing the developers of applications and frameworks from having to deal with driver interfaces and FPGA interconnect details by providing a thin abstraction to expose required details of the platform.
+It aims at freeing the developers of applications and frameworks from having to understand the intricacies of the FPGA driver interfaces and FPGA interconnect details by providing a thin abstraction to expose required details of the platform.

 To that end, OPAE abstracts access to the key components that frameworks and abstractions need to deal with (for example, FPGA devices and accelerators).